 NYPD Body-Worn Camera Program

-In April 2017, Phase I of the department's body-worn camera program began, and by year's end, approximately 1,300 police officers were outfitted with cameras on the evening shifts in 20 precincts across the city.
+In April 2017, Phase I of the department's body-worn camera program began, and by the end of 2017, approximately 1,300 police officers were outfitted with cameras on the evening shifts in 20 precincts across the city.
 This first phase supported a year-long study of the effects of the body-worn cameras.
+In December 2017, the department commenced Phase 2 of the body-worn camera rollout equipping officers on all shifts in every precinct, transit district and Police Service Area citywide.

 Click a topic, or press the enter key on a topic, to reveal its answer.